MusikPolice/funopoly2/docs/TechnicalAnalysis.md

 ## 9. Maintenance Notes

-- **Single source of truth for architecture:** this document should be treated as canonical over the older `TechnicalAnalysis.md` and `EventSystemGuide.md`.
-When code changes, update this file first.
+- **Single source of truth for architecture:** this document is the canonical reference for the codebase architecture.
+When code changes, update this file to reflect the new state.
 - **Tests as specification:** for tricky rules (edge cases with doubles, jail interactions, bankruptcy cascades), prefer reading the relevant tests alongside this document to understand intended behavior.
 - **Statistics evolution:** the current event and statistics design is flexible enough to support additional listeners (e.g., replay recorder, visualization) without touching core game logic; any new observability feature should try to build on `EventBus` rather than adding more ad-hoc logging.
+- **Strategy system:** all player decision-making is delegated to `PlayerStrategy` implementations.
+To add new behaviors, implement a new strategy rather than modifying `Player` directly.
+See `docs/PlayerPersonasGuide.md` for guidance.